 Rhetorical analysis strategies

 - How successfully would the writer employ the ethos approach to achieve their goal?
 To put it another way, how can the writer persuade the reader of its legitimacy, validity, or integrity?
-What literary devices and credentials will they possess to speak on this subject?
+What credentials will they possess to speak on this subject?
 In what ways can the writer show that the reader shares his or her beliefs?

 - How effectively can the writer employ the emotional argument to achieve the author’s goal?
 In what ways does the writer elicit in the listener feelings of compassion, compassion, indignation, bravery, pleasure, grief, and so on?
 Furthermore, how can the writer make an emotional connection with the viewing public?
 What pictures, colours, phrases, and noises would the writer employ to elicit these emotions?

-Writing the Rhetorical Analysis Outline
+Writing the Rhetorical Analysis Introduction

 Your introduction must consist of single, unambiguous, and brief paragraphs that summarize the essay’s major points.
-Likewise, one should give a little history of the writer, the message’s significance, and the lesson they’re attempting to convey.
+Likewise, one should give a little history on the writer, the message’s significance, and the lesson they’re attempting to convey.

 How to write a rhetorical analysis thesis?